TV Show Lunchboxes That All The Cool Kids Had

-Child's lunchbox TV series Voyage To The Bottom of the Sea.
+Child's lunchbox with painting of characters from the TV series 'Welcome Back Kotter' featuring Travolta, Hegyes, Palillo, Jacobs, & Kaplan.
 (Photo by Henry Groskinsky/The LIFE Images Collection/Getty Images)

 Cool kids from the groovy sixties could flaunt their coolness in the school cafeteria by carrying a lunchbox with their favorite television show on it.
 As TV, still, a novelty in the 1950s became more and more popular in the 1960s, TV show executives realized they could capitalize on the popularity of their shows by marketing merchandise with favorite characters on it.
 These TV-themed lunchboxes from the sixties will remind you just how cool it was to be a kid in the groovy 1960s.

 In the mid-sixties, there was nothing cooler than Star Trek.
 The space age, high-tech series had everything a futuristic kid loved…epic battles, cool gadgets, spaceships, alien monsters, strange planets, and a cool cast of space explorers.
 Who wouldn’t want to bring lunch to school in a box with Captain Kirk and Spock on it?

 As far as superheroes go, The Green Hornet was a cool alternative to the traditional Batman or Superman.
 Played by Van Williams in the sixties TV show, The Green Hornet was popular because he was brave, mysterious, and cool…plus he had Bruce Lee portraying his sidekick, Kato.
 The action-packed series was a hit, and so was the lunchbox inspired by the show.